 Writing to arouse your mind

 Welcome to my web site!
 Here you can find out more about my work, both literary and erotic.
 This site is for readers ages 18 and over.
 If you are under 18 and are interested in teenage-appropriate information, click on over to Scarleteen.

 Occasionally I’m asked why I write erotica, when I could write “real” literature.
 For me, the erotic experience is one of the most challenging and important parts of human existence to capture in prose.
-I truly believe we need more writers willing to acknowledge that the erotic imagination is worthy of intelligent literary treatment.
+I believe we need more writers willing to acknowledge that the erotic imagination is worthy of intelligent literary treatment.
 Even in the twenty-first century, an honest portrayal of our private experiences, whatever our gender, is still shamed and silenced by many in power.
 Meanwhile our culture unthinkingly applauds depictions of violence and cruelty, as well as the objectification of women in the service of male desire.

-Here on my site, you can read more about my erotic novel, Amorous Woman, which is now availlable as an ebook You can also learn about my other publications in print and onlineover one hundred stories and essays that have appeared in journals from The Gettysburg Review to Best American Erotica.
+Here on my site, you can read more about my erotic novel, Amorous Woman, which is now availlable as an ebook You can also learn about my other publications in print and onlinenearly two hundred stories and essays that have appeared in journals from The Gettysburg Review to Best American Erotica.